-In support of the Notified Motion, Crs Bella, Bonaventura, and Seymour have provided the below -
+In support of the Notified Motion, Crs Bella, Bonaventura, and Seymour have provided the below - have better insight in subject knowledge of a specific and defined area.

 The proposed operating guideline should include specific areas of responsibility and interest which align with such things as experience, interest etc. This would also include being the "face of council" with regard to activities in that specific area.